RayJW/awesome-foss/README.md

 #### Honourable Mentions

-[Ungoogled Chromium](https://github.com/ungoogled-software/ungoogled-chromium) is the only option I can somewhat recommend as it is a Chromium fork that completely removed all proprietary Google integration stuff and greatly increases your privacy.
+[Ungoogled Chromium](https://github.com/ungoogled-software/ungoogled-chromium) is the only option I can somewhat recommend, as it is a Chromium fork that completely removed all proprietary Google integration stuff and greatly increases your privacy.

 [Brave Browser](https://brave.com) is another option.
 However, there have been a few controversies surrounding it, e.g. it started manipulating links by adding referral codes.
 This is a tremendous break of trust as you, the user, should decide what links you want to visit and not your browser.
 Finally, it's also still Chromium-based, thus vulnerable to all those issues I talked about above.
 This is why I can't really recommend using Brave.